sourcebots/docs/content/api/editor-support.md

 ```

 {{% notice note %}}
-On macOS / Linux, you may also use `sudo` to run the command as root.
+On macOS / Linux, you could also use `sudo` to run the command as root.
 On Windows, you may need to re-run using [command prompt as an administrator](https://technet.microsoft.com/en-us/library/cc947813.aspx).
 {{% /notice %}}